What Do Federal Background Checks Look For? (All 14 Red Flags)

 The Social Security Administration provides tools for users who want to verify social security numbers for business and hiring practices.

-The primary goal of these kinds of checks is to eliminate applicants that pose a risk to the company in one way or another.
+The primary goal of these kinds of checks is to eliminate applicants who pose a risk to the company in one way or another.
 This can be a safety risk to other employees or a risk that the individual may cost the company money through stolen merchandise, crashing the company car, or loss of business due to the company’s association with the individual.

 Since the purpose of these background checks is to save the company money by minimizing potential lawsuits, the business will only spend enough money on background checks to save money, meaning certain individuals may slip through the application process and do something that results in a lawsuit.